microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 **Key Features:**

-Azure Cognitive Search Service and Azure OpenAI Service drive huge cost saving in call center operations while improving call center efficiency & customer satisfaction.
+Azure Cognitive Search Service and Azure OpenAI Service drive huge cost saving in contact center operations while improving contact center efficiency & customer satisfaction.
 Post-call insights inform actions, leading to better customer experiences, increased satisfaction, and improved staffing allocation for maximum efficiency.

-- Conversation Summarization and Key Phrase Extraction: Summarize long conversations into a short paragraph and pull out key phrases that are relevant to the conversation.
+- **Conversation Summarization and Key Phrase Extraction:** Summarize long conversations into a short paragraph and pull out key phrases that are relevant to the conversation.
-- Batch speech-to-text using Azure Speech: Transcribe large amounts of audio files asynchronously including speaker diarizationand is typically used in post-call analytics scenarios.
+- **Batch speech-to-text using Azure Speech:** Transcribe large amounts of audio files asynchronously including speaker diarizationand is typically used in post-call analytics scenarios.
 Diarizationis the process of recognizing and separating speakers in mono channel audio data.
-- Sensitive information extraction and redaction: Identify, categorize, and redact sensitive information in conversation transcription.
+- **Sensitive information extraction and redaction:** Identify, categorize, and redact sensitive information in conversation transcription.
-- Sentiment analysis and opinion mining: Analyze transcriptions and associate positive, neutral, or negative sentiment at the utterance and conversation-level.
+- **Sentiment analysis and opinion mining:** Analyze transcriptions and associate positive, neutral, or negative sentiment at the utterance and conversation-level.

-**Below are image stills from the accelerator.**\
+**Below are image stills from the accelerator:**\
 \
 ![image](/images/readMe/image2.png)

-You can view a live demo of the accelerator [here](https://conversational-knowledge-mining.azurewebsites.net/).
+You can view a live demo of the accelerator **[here](https://conversational-knowledge-mining.azurewebsites.net/).**

 ## Getting Started